Protecting Yourself From Credit Card Fraud in Canada

 - Attempted credit card theft has witnessed the biggest increase in the financial services sector (217.54%), where the rewards are huge.

-While credit card fraud is a concern, there is a reason why over 76 million Canadian credit cards are in circulation.
+While credit card fraud is a concern, there is a reason why over 100 million credit cards are in circulation in Canada.
 They provide a financial safety net when you need to make a purchase, while they can also be used to build your credit history.
-Better still, all credit card providers in Canada offer credit card fraud detection and prevention tools.

 When looking for credit card offers in Canada, consider choosing a provider that includes several anti-fraud features, including but not limited to: